 This financial report is designed to provide a general overview of the State Employees' Retirement System's finances for all those with an interest in the System's finances.

-This section presents management's discussion and analysis of the financial position and performance of the State Employees' Retirement Systems of Illinois (System) for the years ended June 30, 2011 and 2010.
+This section presents management's discussion and analysis of the financial position and performance of the State Employees' Retirement Systems of Illinois (System) for the years ended June 30, 2012 and 2011.
 It is presented as a narrative overview and analysis.
 Readers are encouraged to consider the information presented here in conjunction with the Letter of Transmittal included in the Introductory Section, of the Comprehensive Annual Financial Report.

 The System is a defined benefit, single-employer public employee retirement system.
-It provides services to over 66,000 active state employees and over 59,000 benefit recipients.
+It provides services to approximately 62,700 active state employees and nearly 62,800 benefit recipients.
 Throughout this discussion and analysis units of measure (i.e. billions, millions, thousands) are approximate, being rounded up or down to the nearest tenth of the respective unit value.